Mental Leap 6 - 37 weeks - Cognitive abilities develop

 Perhaps you feel you're being put to the test during this leap.
 But even though it can feel tough at times, don't forget it's just a phase.
 Try to find time for yourself - even half an hour on the couch doing nothing can do wonders.

-best friend if your baby has trouble settling down and staying asleep.
+Everyone needs a break to recharge and regain balance.
+A baby hammock can become your best friend if your baby has trouble settling down and staying asleep.
 Choosing a baby hammock with a baby bouncer will imitate the comforting movements of the womb or being in a parent's arms, creating the best conditions for naptime.

 Even if your baby protests, it's important to stick to routines as they help create a sense of security.
 This applies to e.g. bedtime, mealtime, bath time etc.